Excel SUMIF with Partial Match (3 Easy Ways)

 • sum_range: This field is optional.
 Actually, in this field, you will input the cell range that you want to include in your sum formula by excluding the cell range specified by the range argument.

-3 Ways to Use SUMIF Function Based on Partial Match in Excel
+How to Use SUMIF Function for Partial Match in Excel: 3 Ways

 Here, we will be using a Product Price List data table to demonstrate all the methods to use the SUMIF function based on a partial match in Excel.